cryptoartcom/cryptoart-smart-contracts/docs/contract.md

 /// @param newAuthoritySigner The new address to be set as the authority signer function updateAuthoritySigner( address newAuthoritySigner
 ) external onlyOwner {
 // ...
 }

+/// @notice Updates the NFT receiver address
+/// @param newNftReceiver The new address to be set as the NFT receiver function updateNftReceiver( address newNftReceiver
+) external onlyOwner {
+// ...
+}